binaryage/totalfinder-web/automation-permissions.md

 Either you or someone else unchecked it.
 Or TotalFinder lost the permission for some other reason.
 Or TotalFinder was never given this permission in the first place.
-In any way, please consider enabling it and then hit `Continue` on the "Automation Permissions" prompt.
+Anyway, please consider enabling it and then hit `Continue` on the "Automation Permissions" prompt.

 ### Don't see it?

 Ah, too bad.
-You might be experiencing a bug which causes this permission to be silently not offered.
+You might be experiencing a bug which causes this permission to be silently not offered in UI.

 Please [continue with this article](/injection-troubles).